oxyplugins/oxy-toolbox/readme.txt

 Valid license key should be entered for the plugin to function and to receive automatic updates.

 == Changelog ==

+= 1.3.9 ( October 22, 2020 ) =
+* Added "Components Panel" option under Editor Tweaks module.
+* Added a checkbox to disable Oxygen metabox on post types other than `page` in the plugin settings page.
+* Added "Small to Large" suboption under Editor Tweaks > Media Query Buttons.
+* Moved Autosave option of the Undo module into Editor Tweaks.
+* Removed Undo module.
+* Added Tab as a hotkey option in Fullscreen module.

 = 1.3.8 ( September 10, 2020 ) =
 * Added a new "WordPress" module.